Da17iel/Forms-Project/README.md

 # Forum Project
 ## Goals
-My main goal with this project is to gain experience with the frameworks i used.
+My main goal with this project is to gain experience with the frameworks I used.
 The goal with this website is to create a forum that anyone can use.
 The User should be able to log into the website and Post/View a question.
 ## Frameworks
 This Project contains frameworks like [Laravel](https://laravel.com/docs/9.x), [Laravel Brezze](https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia), [InertiaJs](https://inertiajs.com/), [VueJs](https://vuejs.org/), [Tailwindcss](https://tailwindcss.com/).
 ## Installation on a Server